hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Oxygen 60%, Argon 20%, Neon 20%

 **General:** Keluha is a planet abundant in crystalline resources that draw commercial interests, while also prioritizing technological advancements in resource management.
 Located strategically within a remote mountain range is a Helucky stronghold, which is well-suited for launching offensive operations against neighboring systems.
 This base, recently reconquered from the precarious control of Recola, occupies a critical position that enables it to strike at key planets before Rescueland has the chance to mobilize its defenses.
 The ongoing conflict between Helucky and Recola for control of this base carries significant implications for the regional balance of power.
-Despite facing heavy casualties, Recola remains resolute in its efforts to maintain its position, knowing that losing Keluha could lead to a dramatic shift in their fortunes.
+Despite facing heavy casualties, Recola remains resolute in its efforts to regain its position, knowing that losing Keluha permanently would disrupt their sinister plan.

 ## Mewfa System